SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Teams/Team Purple/TeamPurpleAbstract.md

 •	Brief introduction to block-chain(pros/cons)

-•	How to incorporate AI into block-chain technology?
+•	Ways of incorporating AI into block-chain technology

 •	Brief introduction to quantum mechanics.